Historypin/shiftedstorage/README.md

 2. Open Container Station.
 3. Click `Applications` option in the menu on the left.
 4. Click the `Create` button.
-5. In the Application Name box enter `shiftedstorage`
+5. In the Application Name box enter `community-cloud-storage`
 6. Paste the contents of the supplied `compose.yml` file into the text box.
 7. Click the `create` button.
 8. Click the `Containers` option in the menu on the left.